 Virtual Walk FAQs

 A virtual walk is one in which the participant does the walk at a time and place that is convenient for them.

 A virtual walk is a way to participate and support a cause, even if you cannot be present for the In-Person Event.
-Because of Covid-19, last year’s Walk was only Virtual, but this year we are offering the Virtual option in addition to the In-Person Walk for anyone that wants to participate but cannot be physically present.
+Because of Covid-19, 2020’s Walk was only Virtual, but this year we are offering the Virtual option in addition to the In-Person Walk for anyone who wants to participate but cannot be physically present.